· Mason Everett · Reviews · 6 min read

 2

-DEWALT 20V MAX Brushless Hand Planer
+DEWALT 20V MAX Brushless Planer

-Best in class for cordless portability
+Best in class for jobsite portability and cordless freedom

 Product Specs